Monkeystation/photanol-com/src/pages/index.md

       image: /img/1-first-patent.jpg
       text: "In 2008, Prof. Klaas Hellingwerf and Prof. Joost Teixeira de Mattos pooled their respective expertise to address climate change.
-They theorized it was possible to adapt bacteria to synthesize ethanol.
+They theorized it was possible to adapt cyanobacteria to synthesize ethanol.
         With the potential to create any carbon chemical.
 The real game-changer?
         Absorbing CO<small>2</small>.
 Based on cyanobacteria’s power to photosynthesize, the process the professors dreamt up extracts CO<small>2</small> from the atmosphere while producing essential